 Adobe Guadalupe | 2015 Kerubiel

 “A blend of Syrah, Cinsault, Grenache and Mourvèdre, this wine has a ton of spicy fruit and works with so many dishes,” says Gubesch.
-Aged for 10 months in American and French oak, the blend has a smooth layer of tannins and bright, snappy acidity.
+Aged for 10 months in French oak, the blend has a smooth layer of tannins and bright, snappy acidity.
 “Great with any roasted tomatillo-based sauce, tacos al pastor, ancho, or guajillo chile-based sauces,” says Gubesch. $49, trulyfinewine.com

 Paoloni Wines | 2014 Sangiovese Grosso

 Winemaker Paolo Paoloni was born in Italy and so its perhaps unsurprising that he planted vines from his home country in Baja in 1998.
 This wine, made with the same clone used to make Brunello, spends eight months in new French oak barrels before hitting the bottle.
 “It has an earthy sagebrush quality with well-integrated tannins,” says Gubesch. $30, trulyfinewine.com